telerik/kendo-vue/docs/getting-started/typescript-options-api.md

   }
 }
 ```

+> Historically, all Kendo UI for Vue Native components have supported both **Vue 2** and **Vue 3**.
+However, Kendo UI for Vue versions released after **November 2024** will no longer support Vue 2.
+For more information, see [Vue 2 End of Life](https://www.telerik.com/kendo-vue-ui/components/vue2-deprecation/).

 ## Get the Complete Source Code

 Your Kendo UI for Vue Getting Started application is complete!
 You can download and run the complete sample application from the [kendo-vue GitHub repository](https://github.com/telerik/kendo-vue/tree/master/getting-started-typescript-options-api).
 Alternatively, run, fork and [experiment with the application directly in StackBlitz](https://stackblitz.com/edit/vite-jco3ua?file=src%2FApp.vue).